isralduke/portfolio-11ty/src/product-design/food-truck-site.md

 targetAudience : BzzTruck’s audience is primarily onsite employees and workers in the cities where it has a presence.
 These are mostly office workers in a variety of sectors.
 The target audience is familiar and comfortable with mobile ordering. research : Remote interviews uncovered popular food trucks in the regions where the participants lived.
 These participants also took part in the usability studies remotely, via teleconferencing and screen sharing. keyChallenges : The key challenge was to condense the client’s desired features and market-standard features into a singe page website.
+This decision reduced the information architecture and navigation to bare minimum which tested well among participants. personas   :
+  - Persona card for Ricky, who represents older food truck site users and users who are pressed for time.
-This decision reduced the information architecture and navigation to bare minimum which tested well among participants. personas   : ['persona-1.jpg','persona-2.jpg'] sketchText : wireframeText : The wireframes were created alongside the users’ input.
-Their interviews became the basis for decisions made in the digital wireframes. usabilityText : Usability testing data was recorded in a spreadsheet for each of the participants.
+  - Persona card for Tina, who represents younger food truck site users and users who want a daily food experience. initialconcept : The wireframes were created alongside the users’ input.
+Their interviews became the basis for decisions made in the digital wireframes. initialConcepts :
+  - Digital wireframes for the iPhone size screens for home, food details, payment, and shopping cart screens.
+  - Digital wireframes for the iPad size screens for the home and contact screens. usabilityText : Usability testing data was recorded in a spreadsheet for each of the participants.
 Each participant was asked to perform key tasks in the wireframes.
+Moderated, remote testing enabled us to answer questions about the function about the testing apparatus verses the actual wireframe design. usabilities :
+  - Usability issues recorded when tester 1 reviewed the wireframe prototype.
-Moderated, remote testing enabled us to answer questions about the function about the testing apparatus verses the actual wireframe design. conclusion : Depending on BzzTruck’s business success, a mobile application will designed which will feature notifications in conjunction with order ahead and proximity sensing. designFile :
+  - Usability issues recorded when tester 2 reviewed the wireframe prototype. conclusion : Depending on BzzTruck’s business success, a mobile application will designed which will feature notifications in conjunction with order ahead and proximity sensing. designFile :
 ---